 Jayni F. Hein co-chairs the firm’s Carbon Management and Climate Mitigation industry group.

-In addition, she advises companies and investors on compliance with California’s climate disclosure laws (SB 253, SB 261, and AB 1305), as well as ESG compliance and strategy in light of increased scrutiny of corporate climate and net-zero commitments.
-She frequently advises on sustainability reporting, environmental marketing, and carbon accounting.
+She regularly advises companies and investors on compliance with climate disclosure laws and sustainability strategy in light of increased scrutiny of corporate climate and net-zero commitments.